jerome3o/gpt-learning/llms/mpt/README.md

 * AMD GPUs: Tensors loaded onto meta device? see [fake tensors](https://pytorch.org/torchdistx/latest/fake_tensor.html)
     * not sure why.
 Trying running it without alibi.
+* A10 GPU: needed to patch bitsandbytes using the script in the repo root.